GoogleCloudPlatform/podcast/site/content/post/episode-179-stackdriver-with-rory-petty/index.md

 * "Moretube.wav" by NoiseCollector of [Freesound.org](Freesound.org)
 * "Mystery Peak2.wav" by FoolBoyMedia of [Freesound.org](Freesound.org)

-{{< transcript "[MUSIC PLAYING] JON: Hi, and welcome to episode 179 of the weekly Google Cloud Platform podcast.
+{{< transcript "[MUSIC PLAYING] JON: Hi, and welcome to episode 179 of the weekly Google Cloud podcast.
 I am Jon Foust, and I'm here with my colleague and friend, Mark Mirchandani.
 Hi Mark, how's it going?" >}}

 MARK: Hey Jon, I'm so glad that you called me your friend, as well as your colleague.
 You know what?
 You're my friend, too, Jon.